EternityForest/THUNDERWARS/README.md

 Create Context Pages for frequently repeated tasks or significant future plans.

 Review all checklists and procedures carefully, every time, do not just rely on memory.

+## Purpose

+THUNDERWARS is a general-purpose framework for task, time, and mission management, designed to integrate the practical, psychological, and philosophical dimensions of getting things done.
+It builds on decades of trusted precedent in aviation, medicine, cognitive science, and field operations — but it remains open-ended, modular, and adaptable to individual philosophy and context.

+This system is published in the spirit of the open-source movement: its tools and ideas are offered freely, without prescriptive ideology, leaving questions of suitability and interpretation to the individual practitioner.

+Where possible, each method references supporting research from psychology, human factors engineering, and performance science.
+Some tools, however, are original to this framework — evolving through field testing, refinement, and lived experience rather than formal study.

+### Differences from Other Systems

+While many productivity philosophies emphasize discipline over motivation, and for good reason, THUNDERWARS places its emphasis on prevention over endurance — designing habits, checklists, and decision frameworks to avoid unnecessary hardship, rather than to glorify perseverance under it.

+Although the system borrows thematically from military, sci-fi, and high-fantasy traditions, these are metaphorical settings, chosen for their storytelling power and their ability to make self-management feel adventurous and creative.
+They are not intended as endorsements of contemporary “grindset” or “warrior culture” ideologies.

+This is not a program for toughness training or “becoming hard.”

+It is a system for reducing friction, increasing foresight, and maintaining morale — so that courage, discipline, and endurance are available when truly needed, not constantly demanded.

+In short: THUNDERWARS is about learning to fly the plane, not proving you can survive the crash.

 ## Design Principles